 To submit a proposal, go to https://thebhc.org/proposal-instructions

 The deadline for receipt of all paper and session proposals is November 1, 2022.
-Notification of acceptance will be given by December 1st, 2022.
+[The deadline has been extended to November 8].
+Notification of acceptance will be given by December 15th, 2022.
 Information on registration and fees for participation and the provisional program will be announced at the beginning of February 2023.
 Everyone appearing on the program must register for the meeting.

 The Program Committee

 The Program Committee includes Christina Lubinski (Copenhagen Business School) (chair); Heidi Tworek (University of British Columbia); John Wong (The University of Hong Kong); Marcelo Bucheli (University of (Illinois-Champaign); Amanda Gibson (Kenyon College); along with BHC President Dan Wadhwani (University of Southern California).

 The 2023 Business History Conference will take place at